soosiey/image-ranking/README.md

 Finally, to get the top and bottom images, run grapher.py.
 Make sure that the model and start_epoch variables are the same as the previous steps.
 The images will be saved to a folder labeled 'images'.

+To run everything as default, for example, you can simply run main.py, test.py, and grapher.py as is.